 - 1. Conditional Privilege: The Employee's use of the district's access to the Internet is a privilege conditioned on the Employee's abiding by this agreement. - 2.
 Acceptable Use: The Employee agrees that in using the District's Internet access he/she will obey all federal and state laws and regulations.
 Internet access is provided as an aid to employees to enable them to better perform their job responsibilities.
-Under no circumstances shall an Employee's use of the District's Internet access interfere with, or detract from, the performance of his/her job-related duties. - 3.
+Under no circumstances shall an Employee's use of the District's Internet access interfere with, or detract from, the performance of his/her job-related duties.
+All students are required to maintain software updates for wireless devices as updates become available.
+Parents and students understand that Internet access on personal wireless devices will not be available to the students until software updates are complete. - 3.
 Penalties for Improper Use: If the Employee violates this agreement and misuses the Internet, the Employee shall be subject to disciplinary action up and including termination. - 4.
-"Misuse of the District's access to the Internet" includes, but is not limited to, the following: - a. using the Internet for any activities deemed lewd, obscene, vulgar, or pornographic as defined by prevailing community standards; - b. using abusive or profane language in private messages on the system; or using the system to harass, insult, or verbally attack others; - c. posting anonymous messages on the system; - d. using encryption software; - e. wasteful use of limited resources provided by the school including paper; - f. causing congestion of the network through lengthy downloads of files; - g. vandalizing data of another user; - h. obtaining or sending information which could be used to make destructive devices such as guns, weapons, bombs, explosives, or fireworks; - i. gaining or attempting to gain unauthorized access to resources or files; - j. identifying oneself with another person's name or password or using an account or password of another user without proper authorization; - k. using the network for financial or commercial gain without district permission; - 1. theft or vandalism of data, equipment, or intellectual property; - m. invading the privacy of individuals; - n. using the Internet for any illegal activity, including computer hacking and copyright or intellectual property law violations; - o. introducing a virus to, or otherwise improperly tampering with, the system; - p. degrading or disrupting equipment or system performance; - q. creating a web page or associating a web page with the school or school district without proper authorization;
+"Misuse of the District's access to the Internet" includes, but is not limited to, the following: - a. using the Internet for any activities deemed lewd, obscene, vulgar, or pornographic as defined by prevailing community standards; - b. using abusive or profane language in private messages on the system; or using the system to harass, insult, or verbally attack others; - c. posting anonymous messages on the system; - d. using encryption software; - e. wasteful use of limited resources provided by the school including paper; - f. causing congestion of the network through lengthy downloads of files; - g. vandalizing data of another user; - h. obtaining or sending information which could be used to make destructive devices such as guns, weapons, bombs, explosives, or fireworks; - i. gaining or attempting to gain unauthorized access to resources or files; - identifying oneself with another person's name or password or using an account or password of another user without proper authorization; - k. using the network for financial or commercial gain without district permission; - 1. theft or vandalism of data, equipment, or intellectual property; - m. invading the privacy of individuals; - n. using the Internet for any illegal activity, including computer hacking and copyright or intellectual property law violations; - o. introducing a virus to, or otherwise improperly tampering with, the system; - p. degrading or disrupting equipment or system performance; - q. creating a web page or associating a web page with the school or school district without proper authorization;